Employment / Careers and Opportunities

 Job Openings at LiveWell Colorado

-Interested candidates should send resume and cover letter to: firstname.lastname@example.org with the position title in the subject line by November 19th, 2018.
+Interested candidates should send resume and cover letter by December 21st, 2018 to firstname.lastname@example.org with the position title in the subject line.
+Please include information about how you heard about the position.

-For more information, check out the full job description!
+For more info, check out the full job description here!

 Your voice matters!
 School food.
 Land access for farmers.
 There are a number of food issues affecting Coloradans.
 Do you live anywhere in Colorado?
 Do you have a story about wanting healthier food in schools or struggling to find land for farming?
 We want to work with you to share your story!
 Join the Colorado Food Policy Network’s (COFPN) Voices for Colorado Food Systems starting in December!
 Participants will practice public speaking, learn about how state policy affects food systems in Colorado, and learn policy advocacy skills to share their stories and help change policy in Colorado.